aws-solutions/qnabot-on-aws/README.md

 3. lex: create the Lex bot
 4. api: creates the ApiGateway and Cognito UserPool needed for the Designer/Client Ui
 5. dashboard: Creates an AWS CloudWatch dashboard to monitor the resources in the templates.
-6. various templates in /templates/dev: need for local testing of the lambda functions.
+6. various templates in /templates/dev: needed for local testing of the lambda functions.

 Run a template test with:
 ```shell